BetaBreakersQE/LocalK8/README.md

 ```
 ## Slave

-Go to manage Jenkins > manage node > new node.
+Navigate to manage Jenkins > manage node > new node.
 Then provide the name of the node and categorize it as a permananent agent.

 Now for the root directory, specify the directory that you want to work in.
 Then launch the node via ssh.